Member Guide

 The CrowdHealth platform is designed to maximize the probability that all Members’ eligible bills can be fully crowdfunded.

-For big, planned expenses (like surgeries), CrowdHealth can negotiate the cost to a 30-60% discount before the procedure even happens.
+For big, planned expenses (like surgeries), CrowdHealth can pre-negotiate the cost to a 30-80% discount before the procedure even happens.
 Always contact your Care Advocate before a scheduled surgery to allow time for this negotiation.

 Online Platform and Mobile App Access

-If you have any questions or issues with logging in or accessing your account, please contact us through the chat feature on the CrowdHealth homepage or email hey@joincrowdhealth.com.
+If you have any questions or issues with logging in or accessing the Member Portal or the CrowdHealth mobile app, please email us hey@joincrowdhealth.com.

 Self-Pay Patient Status